syoung466/cytellix-frontend/README.md

 Information about the application:
 - Users can sign up and log in.
 You cannot sign up with an email that is already registered.
+    - Please log in after first signing up.
 - Users can create new posts with an attached image.
+Click on New Post.
-Images are required.
+    - Images are required.
 Title's must be at least 3 characters.
 - Users can edit and delete only their own posts.
     - The option to edit and delete a post is not available for anyone except the user who posted it.